ITHelpDec/CPP-High-Performance/Chapter 12 - Coroutines and Lazy Generators/README.md

 I'll probably do one anyway, but the point still stands – make the how and why clear.

 #
+### Conclusion
+C++ is by default an "eager" language, so writing lazily (like in the "callback" version) may be odd to some.

+These patterns, however, are commonplace in asynchronous code (which we will cover in the next chapter!), where coroutines can wrap (or even replace!) those callback-based API's.

+#
 ### ...work in progress